usdot-jpo-ode/jpo-cvmanager/services/addons/images/firmware_manager/README.md

 To properly run the firmware_manager microservice the following services are also required:

-- Cloud based blob storage
+- Cloud based blob storage (if not using a directory mounted as a docker volume)
   - Firmware storage must be organized by: `vendor/rsu-model/firmware-version/install_package`.
 - CV Manager PostgreSQL database with data in the "rsus", "rsu_models", "manufacturers", "firmware_images", and "firmware_upgrade_rules" tables
 - Network connectivity from the environment the firmware_manager is deployed into to the blob storage and the RSUs